 Applying epoxy from a kit purchased from your local home improvement store is not as easy as opening the can and rolling it on the floor.
 You have to prepare your garage floor first and depending on the condition of the existing concrete, this could be a considerable chore.
 You will either have to rent specialized equipment or utilize an acid etch to clean and scour the surface of the garage floor.
 Not performing this step properly can result in your floors peeling after a year or two.

 A professionally installed garage floor can last for more than 20 years.
 A garage floor contractors ensures the epoxy will adhere properly to the concrete and not peel by either using a diamond grinder or a shot blaster to mechanically clean and strip the floor.
 Proper floor preparation is essential and determines the visual outcome and durability of your garage floor project.
-Why not visit this website in order to find a contractor near you!

 Your options are considerably limited with store bought epoxy.
 Your choices include either a solid color or a solid color with a light spread of colored vinyl flakes.
 You will also need to accept the fact that there will be imperfections in the finished coating.
 Roller marks, bubbles, and pin holes are not only possible when applying a store bought epoxy coating but almost guaranteed.